Cookie Preferences

 Our SQE Readiness Calculator can help you assess your current knowledge and recommend the best study path for you.
 Get a personalised report in minutes.

-• The Model: QLTS School is fully online and designed for maximum flexibility.
-Their packages are tiered, allowing you to purchase exactly what you need, from just a question bank to a full-service course with tutor support.
+• The Model: Fully online and designed for maximum flexibility.
+Packages are typically tiered, allowing you to purchase exactly what you need — from just a question bank to a full-service course with tutor support.

-• Materials: Their key strength is their extensive bank of over 3,500 MCQs, detailed textbooks, and video library.
-They also provide mock exams that closely simulate the real thing.
+• Materials: Extensive banks of MCQs (often 3,000+), detailed textbooks, video libraries, and mock exams that closely simulate the real assessment.

 • Best For: International lawyers and UK graduates on a tighter budget who need a flexible, online-only option.
-Their tiered pricing makes them very accessible.
+Tiered pricing makes these providers very accessible.

 Do You Actually Need a Course?